cakephp/docs/tl/plugins.rst

         "AcmeCorp\\Users\\Test\\": "plugins/AcmeCorp/Users/tests/"
     }

-Additionally, you will need to tell Composer to refresh its autoloading cache
+Additionally, you will need to tell Composer to refresh its autoloading cache:

 .. code-block:: bash